 It’s been months now.
-It feels longer; like this has always been my life.
-If you knew what rages inside me you, too, would see the flat cloud formation at the top of the storm.
-I rain over myself, pull up the rotten roots, violently sweep everything out of my heart.
+It feels longer, like this has always been my life.
+If you knew what was raging inside me, you too would see the flat cloud formation at the top of the storm.
+I rain over myself, pull up all the roots, violently sweep everything out of my heart.
 Something’s got to give.
 I’ve always been the kind of girl attracted to darkness like mosquitoes are to light.
-I’m not proud of it, but I am painfully alive because of it, so I learnt to embrace and confess my affinities.
-There’s something sexy about fighting the elements, creation, this life, if you ask me.
-You can never win, but you can’t get any closer to sharing the reins with God either – even if you know you’re going in the wrong direction and eventually you’ll have to give them back.
+I like a good fight with life.
+You can never win, but you can’t get any closer to sharing the reins with God either.
+Even if you know you’re going in the wrong direction and have to give them back.

-This year has been the hardest one.
-Days blurred into one another.
-Pick one, pick every single one and you too can laugh at the pattern.
-The more I stare into it, the more my field of vision shrinks until I feel I’m looking at a narrow band of light that’s burning my eyes.
-The pain is real, only it doesn’t take place up there.
-It’s the pain of possibility, vulnerability, and risk.
-‘Once you stop feeling it, you’ve lost your best chance to make a difference,’ said Stephen King.
-I read those words three times, then turned out the only light in the room and go back to bed.
-My mind keeps racing and trying to tie so many different strings together; ‘what difference?’ and ‘how do I make it stop?’ and ‘do I want it to stop, if this is the case?’a
+This year was the hardest one.
+The days blurred into one another.
+Pick one, pick every single one, and you too can laugh at the pattern.
+The more I stare into it, the more my field of vision shrinks until I feel like I’m looking at a narrow strip of light that burns my eyes.
+The pain is real, only it’s not happening up there.
+It’s the pain of possibility, of vulnerability, of risk.
+‘Once you stop feeling it, you’ve lost your best chance to make a difference,’ Stephen King said.
+I read those words three times, then turned off the only light in the room and tried to weave new threads.
+‘What difference?’ and ‘How do I make it stop?’ and ‘Do I want it to stop?’

-I find myself up at all hours of the night, tired of dreaming about the past and the future that never arrived.
-I keep catching reminders of the woman my 13-year-old self always dreamed of becoming, and spend most of my time wishing I could empty my whole self into her through a shoulder, through clasped hands, through an electrical discharge.
+I lie awake every hour of the night, tired of dreaming about the past and the future that never arrived.
+I remember the woman I wanted to be when I was 13, and spend most of my time wishing I could empty my whole self into her.
 I wonder if my prayers are valid, when I only come back with emptiness.
-I pray, nonetheless.
+But I pray anyway.
 What else is there to do?
-All that can be done has been done.
-Now I just sit here and wait.
-Next time you hear from me, I will hopefully be elsewhere.
-The anticipation leaves me unfocused and weak at times, no less than the uncertainty.
-My body is here, but my mind is dreaming of a new chapter.
-I am too exhausted to pick up the pen, but too eager to start to fall asleep.
-From the outside I must be damn good at juggling fire torches; inside I’m burning like a bright flame on top of the very last bit of melted candle.
-Maybe it’s just the type of fuel I run best on – myself, to get to the spark I will end up writing for – myself.
+Everything that can be done has been done.
+From the outside, I must be damn good at juggling fire torches.
+Inside, I burn like the flame on top of the very last part of a melted candle.

 Ah, the deep calm is still just a concept.
 I don’t just sit in the storm.
-I am the storm, coming from all sides.
+I am the storm, coming at me from all sides.